-Table 1.9 Examples - Reasonable Foreseeable Purchases If Then chase an a/c compressor for \$8,500.
+Table 1.9 Examples - Reasonable Foreseeable Purchases If Then to replace the a/c units - SO THE STATE ENTITY DOES NOT KNOW WHEN OR IF IT CAN REPLACE THE A/C UNITS.
+The compressor fails in one of the a/c units on July 10 and the state entity finds money to pur- chase an a/c compressor for \$8,500.
 On August, 15, another a/c unit compressor dies and so the state entity again finds money to purchase an a/c compressor for \$8,500 in August.
 On September 1, another a/c unit compressor dies and so the state entity again finds money to purchase an a/c com- pressor for \$8,500 in September.